 With Amazon’s Alexa and Google Home, daily living will be streamlined.
-For example, cooks no longer have to dry their hands before trying to find the next step of their recipes on their phone, and drivers can look for the nearest rest stops with both eyes on the road.
+For example, cooks no longer have to dry their hands to find the next step of their recipes on their phone.
+Drivers can look for the nearest rest stops with both eyes on the road.

 With a Google search only just a voice away, it’s expected that search volumes might naturally skyrocket.
 More importantly, there’s the possibility that the nature of terms that users search might well differ.
 Case in point: words come out differently when you say it, compared to when you write it.